hashgraph/hedera-mirror-node/charts/README.md

 ## Install

 To install the wrapper chart:

-1. Add the Hedera Mirror Node Repo
     ```shell script
     $ helm repo add hedera https://hashgraph.github.io/hedera-mirror-node/charts
+    $ helm upgrade --install "${RELEASE}" hedera/hedera-mirror
     ```

-2. (Optional): Configure Network & AddressBook
+### Configure Network & Address Book

-    When running against a network other than the demo/testnent/mainnet network, the network must be updated and an initialAddressBook file must be provided.
+When running against a network other than the demo/testnet/mainnet network, the network must be updated and an initial address book file must be provided prior to deploying the chart.

-    e.g. To use an addressbook from a file located at `/Downloads/perf.bin`:
+e.g. To use an address book from a file located at `/Downloads/perf.bin`:

-    First create the addressBook file as a secret from the local file:
+1. First create the address book file as a secret from the local file:
     ```shell script
     $ kubectl create secret generic mirror-importer-addressbook --from-file=perf.bin=/Downloads/perf.bin --save-config=true
     ```

-    Then update the `values/yaml` file to set the `network`, `initialAddressBook`, `extraVolumes` and `extraVolumeMounts` configs.
+2. Then update the `values.yaml` file to set the `network`, `initialAddressBook`, `extraVolumes` and `extraVolumeMounts` configs.
     ```yaml
     importer:
       config: